 - Meals on Wheels: enhances the quality of life of home-bound individuals by providing home-delivered nutritious meals, personal contact, and related services.

-- Community Dining: a low-cost, hot meal to older adults and the chance to socialize.
+- Community Dining: a hot meal for older adults (60+), offered at no-cost, and a chance to socialize with other community members.

 - Nutrition Counseling: work with a nutritionist to design a healthy diet plan specific to their needs.